techorix/semtix/README.md

 - Go to Admin section and initialize all relevant settings.
 That also entails clicking on "Speichern" at the path settings in case a field is missing from your `semtixconf.properties`
 - Fill other data that is frequently used (e.g. Textbausteine)
 - Put your libreoffice letter template files in the templates folder
-- In ExternalSettings.java you can specifiy the name values for these templates
-- May also need to set the templates in the `semtixconf.properties`

 ---